-There was certainly no shortage of significant corruption and white collar crime stories this year.
+There was certainly no shortage of significant corruption and white-collar crime stories this year.
 The biggest stories this year all concern corruption on a truly vast scale.
-Most interestingly, the three biggest corporate misconduct stories of 2018 all contain valuable lessons for compliance officers to take to heart going into the new year.
-Let’s explore the three biggest headline-grabbing stories of the year.
+Most interestingly, the three biggest corporate misconduct examples and stories of 2018 all contain valuable lessons for compliance officers to take to heart going into the new year.
+Let’s explore the three biggest headline-grabbing corporate misconduct cases of the year.

 Runner-up 1: Money-Laundering Scandals in Europe

 Denmark’s largest bank, Danske Bank, came under fire from authorities from multiple countries this year, as it was revealed that the bank’s Estonian branch may have assisted in money-laundering of up to EUR 200 billion.
 The bank is currently under investigation by authorities in multiple jurisdictions, including Denmark and the U.S. Then in late November, Deutsche Bank’s offices in Frankfurt were raided over suspicions of money-laundering related to the Panama Papers.
 In response to the scandals, European legislators have scrambled to improve anti-money laundering capabilities across the continent.
 Compliance officers should keep an eye out in 2019 for new anti-money laundering regulations.